gruntwork-io/boilerplate/README.md

 * `templateIsDefined NAME`: Returns a boolean indicating if template called `NAME` is known.
 Use this to conditionally include one boilerplate template with another.
 Most often useful along with [partials](#partials).
 * `toYaml`: Encodes an input variable as a YAML string.
 Similar to the `toJson` function in sprig.
+* `fromYaml`: Decodes an input YAML string into a structure.
+Similar to the `fromJson` function in sprig.

 #### Deprecated helpers